sam-mccall/node-plate/README.md

 Adds promise.foo(args...) to the queue.
 Args can be promises (from the same queue), or any other values.

-The actual call made will be &lt;promise>;.foo(&lt;args...>, cb) where &lt;promise> is the value of promise, &lt;args> is args with all promises evaluated, and cb is a node-style callback.
+The actual call made will be &lt;promise>.foo(&lt;args...>, cb) where &lt;promise> is the value of promise, &lt;args> is args with all promises evaluated, and cb is a node-style callback.

 If &lt;promise>.foo is defined but is not a function, it will be treated as a simple accessor that returns that value.